strapi/documentation/docusaurus/docs/dev-docs/backend-customization/controllers.md

 These functions automatically inherit the sanitization settings from the model and sanitize the data accordingly based on the content-type schema and any of the content API authentication strategies, such as the Users & Permissions plugin or API tokens.

 :::warning
-Because these methods use the model associated with the current controller, if you query data that is from another model (i.e., doing a find for "menus" within a "restaurant" controller method), you must instead use the `@strapi/utils` tools, such as `sanitize.contentAPI.query` described below, or else the result of your query will be sanitized against the wrong model.
+Because these methods use the model associated with the current controller, if you query data that is from another model (i.e., doing a find for "menus" within a "restaurant" controller method), you must instead use the `@strapi/utils` tools, such as `sanitize.contentAPI.query` described in [Sanitizing Custom Controllers](#sanitize-validate-custom-controllers), or else the result of your query will be sanitized against the wrong model.
 :::

 <Tabs groupId="js-ts">